jat1729/cs124-lab2/design/design.md

 out their tasks once they finish, but we decided to relocate the icon to the top so we can maintain symmetry in the task bar.
 Additionally, a symmetric taskbar gives our to-do list an orderly look and organized perspective.

-## Difficulties
-### Retrieving icons and aligning them in a button
-We found searching for checkmark, trash can, and notepad icons to be quite difficult as we had to upload and resize the images from Safari.
-Additionally, we faced the obstacle of matching the color of the icons with our background colors and realized that this process took too much time and energy.
-Luckily, we were able to find a productive alternative: utilize icons from [Font Awesome](https://fontawesome.com/icons) by adding a source in our html code and incorporating the already established icons.
-Once we retrieved the icons, we had trouble aligning them with the buttons.
-This task required the use of text-align and padding.

-### Color and Font
-We decided to use the "Clean and Energetic" color palette from [Dr. Milburn's color palettes](https://visme.co/blog/website-color-schemes/) as we want our to-do list to be refreshing, positive, and peaceful.
-We attempted to use a purple background for the [buttons](purple.md) but five of the users from the user tests said that they would prefer the buttons to be subtle (no change in color or no solid background).
-To complement the positive and energetic notion, we decided to use the font Arial, sans-serif with the color of text and buttons being black.
-Our original font was [Verdana, sans-serif](verdana.md) but multiple users said they would prefer another font to maintain our goal of making a to-do list that is clean and energetic.